Kighlander1975/dbe-exercise-file-upload/README.md

 ## Credits

-Developed as a demonstration project for secure file handling in PHP.
+Developed as a demonstration project for secure file handling and file system navigation in PHP.